Table of Contents

 The first group is “fully restricted” countries.
 These countries have much stricter rules for entry.
 If you are from one of these countries, you generally cannot enter the United States, no matter what type of visa you are using, unless you qualify for an exception.

-The “fully restricted” country list includes Afghanistan, Burma, Chad, Republic of the Congo, Equatorial Guinea, Eritrea, Haiti, Iran, Libya, Somalia, Sudan, and Yemen.
+Starting on January 1, 2026, the “fully restricted” country list will include: Afghanistan, Burkina Faso, Burma, Chad, Republic of the Congo, Equatorial Guinea, Eritrea, Haiti, Iran, Laos, Libya, Mali, Niger, Sierra Leone, Somalia, South Sudan, Sudan, Syria, and Yemen.
+It will also include individuals holding Palestinian Authority-issued travel documents.

 -